Aspects of self-dual Yang-Mills and self-dual gravity: Renormalization in chiral formalism

-where $b^{(AB)}$ is the symmetric part, often denoted by a round bracket and $b^{[AB]}$ is asymmetric part, denoted by a square bracket.
+\ee where $b^{(AB)}$ is the symmetric part, often denoted by a round bracket and $b^{[AB]}$ is asymmetric part, denoted by a square bracket.
 It is the symmetric part of the auxiliary field and therefore $Z_{b_{sym}}$ which we use in the renormalization.
 It is then convenient, where confusions do not arise, to drop the notation for the symmetric part and just write the renormalization constant for the auxiliary field as $Z_b$.
 Let us then write the Lagrangian in terms of the bare fields and parameters. \be \mathcal{L} = 2 \bar{b}^{i\, MN}_0 \partial_{MM'} a_{0N}^i{}^{M'} + \bar{b}^{i\, MN}_0 f^{ijk} a^j_{0MM'} a^k_{0N}{}^{M'} + g_0^2 (\bar{b}^i_{0MN})^2 \\ \nonumber +2 \bar{c}^i_0 \partial^M{}_{M'} (\partial_M{}^{M'} c^i_0 + f^{ijk} a^j_{0M}{}^{M'} c^k_0). \ee We now use the relations in (\ref{relation}) to write the same Lagrangian in terms of the renormalized fields. \be \mathcal{L} = 2Z_bZ_a \bar{b}^{i\, MN} \partial_{MM'} a_{N}^i{}^{M'} + Z_bZ_a^2\bar{b}^{i\, MN} f^{ijk} a^j_{MM'} a^k_{N}{}^{M'} + g^2Z_g^2Z_b^2\mu^{\epsilon} (\bar{b}^i_{0MN})^2 \\ \nonumber +2Z_c^2 \bar{c}^i_0 \partial^M{}_{M'}\partial_M{}^{M'} c^i_0 + f^{ijk} Z_aZ_c^2 \bar{c}^i_0 \partial^M{}_{M'}a^j_{0M}{}^{M'} c^k_0. \ee The first order perturbations of the Lagrangian in (\ref{L1}) generates the loop diagrams.
 Then the idea is to cancel the divergent parts of these one-loop contributions by the relevant tree level counter-terms obtained from the Lagrangian in (\ref{L2}).
 It is important to point out that the renormalization constants has the role to cancel the divergences, which manifests as poles in $\frac{1}{\epsilon}$.
 Also, at tree level, the couplings and the bare fields must match the renormalized ones.
 Then, it is reasonable to expand the renormalization constants in a power series in $\frac{1}{\epsilon}$, where the first term of the series is unity.
 Thus, \be

 \ee Now we provide the values of the renormalization factors by equating them to the divergent parts of the loop diagrams.
 We carefully equate the counter-terms by taking into account the factors which appear in places of the traces accordingly.
-We get
+We get \be Z_bZ_a^2=1+\frac{7g^2T(A)}{16\pi^2\epsilon}+...., \ee